These are the best CPUs you can buy in 2022

 The 5600X matches the gaming performance of its more expensive siblings in the series.
 In fact, it also topples Intel’s $499 Core i9-10900K in 1080p gaming.
 The 10900K is Intel’s top-of-the-line mainstream CPU from last year, so this goes to show how the Ryzen 5 5600X really is when it comes to its pure performance.
 Even outside of gaming, we think this well-rounded chip packs enough performance for other workloads.
 It’s also one of the most power-efficient desktop PC processors on the market right now.
 The bundled CPU cooler is powerful enough to handle the CPU at stock settings, but we recommend getting an aftermarket unit for better results over time.
 A basic air cooler or even a compact AIO cooler will do the trick.

 One of the best things about the Ryzen 5 5600X is that it fits right into both 400 and 500-series motherboards.
-It makes it easier for existing AMD users to save that money for other core components.
-We recommend pairing it with one of the B550 motherboards.
-They’re are both affordable and easy to find.
+It makes it easier for existing AMD users to save the extra cash for other core components. including RAM, motherboards, and more.
+We recommend pairing the 5600X with one of the B550 or even an entry-level X570 chipset board.
+They’re both affordable and readily available on the market, just like the Ryzen 5 5600X.

 Best CPU overall for gaming: AMD Ryzen 9 5900X